chrisnoonan98675/site/xl-release/how-to/configure-the-remote-completion-plugin.markdown

 ## Troubleshooting

 ### XL Release server
 The XL Release server provides a mechanism for logging the application.
-As for default the basic remote completion process is being logged.
+By default, only the basic remote completion process is logged.
-In order to enable more detailed logging, you can add the following line into the **logback.xml**:
+In order to enable more detailed logging, you can add the following line into the **logback.xml** file located inside the conf folder of the XL Release server:
 `<logger name="com.xebialabs.xlrelease.plugins.remotecompletion" level="debug" />`
 The log level **trace** can be used for even more detailed logging.

 ### JavaMail
-Inside the shell script to run the XL Release server, located in bin > run.sh add the following system property to the **$JAVACMD** to turn on session debugging: `-Dmail.debug=true`.
+Inside the shell script to run the XL Release server, located in bin > run.sh, add the following system property to the **$JAVACMD** to turn on session debugging: `-Dmail.debug=true`.
-That will cause debug information to be printed to the console, including a protocol trace.
+This property enables the printing of debugging information to the console, including a protocol trace.

 ## Security Recommendations
-- Enable whitelisting, then only emails to and from whitelisted domains will be processed for remote completion.
+- Enable whitelisting, then only emails to and from whitelisted domains are processed for remote completion.
 - IMAP and SMTP protocols should be encrypted with SSL/TLS to prevent any data leakage.
 - Set up SMTP authentication to control user access.
 - To prevent spamming, use content filters, enable DNS-based black lists (DNSBL) and SURBL (Spam URI Real-time Block Lists).
 Also maintain local blacklists of IP addresses of spam senders.
 Properly configure mail relay parameter of the email server to prevent open relay.